Renault F-Type engine: F9x

-The F9x is the direct injected Diesel version and also features an 8-valve SOHC configuration, it has swirl generating intake ports to create swirling (vortex) of the aspirated air, and either a torodial- or an elsbett- piston bowl to twist the injected fuel vapour, also to achieve the required air/fuel mixing.
-The diesel fuel is delivered either by a mechanical injection pump or a common rail fuel injection installation.
+The F9x is the direct injected Diesel version and also features an 8-valve SOHC configuration, it has swirl generating intake ports to create swirling (vortex) of the aspirated air, and either a toroidal- or an elsbett-shaped piston bowl to twist the injected fuel vapour, also to achieve the required air/fuel mixing.
+The diesel fuel is delivered either by a mechanical injection pump (dTi) or a common rail fuel injection (dCi) installation.